MicrosoftDocs/entra-docs/docs/identity/users/groups-assign-sensitivity-labels.md

 1. Select **Save** to save your changes.

-## Remove a label from an existing group in the Azure portal
+## Remove a label from an existing group in the Microsoft Entra admin center

 1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as at least a [Global Administrator](~/identity/role-based-access-control/permissions-reference.md#global-administrator).
 1. Select **Microsoft Entra ID**.